VinceZK/authorization/README.md

 # Authorization
-Inspired by SAP's authorization check, node-authorization is an object-oriented authorization framework.
+Node-authorization is an object-oriented authorization framework.
 It allows end-users rather than developers to define authorizations.

 In real use cases, control which views/APIs can be called or not is far more enough.